neulab/newlang-tech/named-entity-recognition/README.md

 Improving NER models is still a subject of research.
 The most effective method with pre-trained language model is based on transfer learning from different task, language or domain.

 * Domain/Language adaptive fine-tuning [Gururangan et al., 2020](https://arxiv.org/abs/2004.10964): involves first fine-tuning the masked language model on unlabelled texts in the target domain/language before fine-tuning on the available supervised learning dataset.
-For example, in the [MasakhaNER](https://arxiv.org/abs/2103.11811) paper, this helped to improve the performance by over 5% F1-score. [new domain](https://arxiv.org/abs/2004.10964).
+For example, in the [MasakhaNER](https://arxiv.org/abs/2103.11811) paper, this helped to improve the performance by over 5% F1-score.
+For

 * In the absence of training data or in zero-shot settings, one can train on a high resource language/domain that shares common target labels and domain.
 E.g Train on English CoNLL03 or WikiANN (in a similar language).